d-flytech/weather-widget/README.md

 ## How to Run
 1. Clone the repository.
 2. Install dependencies with `npm install`.
-3. Start the local server with `npx http-server -p 8080`.
+3. Start the local server with `npm run dev`.
-4. Open `http://localhost:8080` in your browser.
+4. Open `http://localhost:3003` in your browser.

 ## API Source
 Data provided by [Open-Meteo](https://open-meteo.com/).